-Exemptions will only be granted for relevant postgraduate modules at NQF Exit Level 9.
+Exemptions will only be granted for relevant postgraduate modules at NQF Exit Level 9 passed during the past five years from first registration in the MBA.

 Students may apply for exemption for not more than 55 credits in total.
 Students interrupting their studies for longer than five years will not receive any exemptions for modules previously completed.